-- 7. The operation of the existing 80-foot telecommunication monopole, antennas, accessory equipment building and accessory structures shall be co-terminus with the license agreement, as the same may be amended or replaced. - 8.
+- 7. The operation of the existing 150-foot telecommunication monopole tower, antennas, accessory equipment building and accessory structures shall be co-terminus with the license agreement, as the same may be amended or replaced. - 8.
 Within 120 days of the permanent abandonment of the tower, the applicant shall remove the tower and its antennae and accessory structures (including the equipment building and the fence), down to, but not including, the concrete foundation.
 The applicant shall immediately provide written notification to the Planning Director of the termination of the telecommunication tower and related improvements and the removal of all structures. - 9.
-The applicant shall comply with all applicable laws, rules and regulations of the affected agencies. - 10.
-Upon compliance with applicable conditions of approval, and upon completion of construction for any portion of the development, the applicant shall submit a written status report to the Planning Director. - 11.
+Written evidence shall be submitted to the Planning Director with a copy to the Police Department that the proposed development shall not interfere with the County of Hawaii Public Safety Radio System. - 10.
+The applicant shall comply with all applicable laws, rules and regulations of the affected agencies. - 11.
+Upon compliance with applicable conditions of approval, and upon completion of construction for any portion of the development, the applicant shall submit a written status report to the Planning Director. - 12.
 An initial extension of time for the performance of conditions within the permit may be granted by the Planning Director upon the following circumstances: - A. Non-performance is the result of conditions that could not have been foreseen or are beyond the control of the applicant, successors, or assigns and that are not the result of their fault or negligence.